JuliaRobotics/Arena.jl/README.md

-# TEMPORARY STATUS UPDATE (2Q2020)
+# STATUS UPDATE (2022Q3)

-This package will be reinvigorated soon, following updates to other upstream packages in the Caesar.jl ecosystem.
+This package will be reinvigorated based on the many improvements made to Makie.jl.

 # Arena.jl